-The mission of the Legacy Fund for the Environment is to identify and finance lawsuits in defence of Canada’s environment.
+The mission of the Legacy Fund for the Environment is to identify and finance lawsuits undertaken by citizens’ group in defence of Canada’s environment, to promote public knowledge and awareness of environmental laws and the legal recourses available to citizens, and to raise funds to support these activities.
 The Fund was incorporated in June 2015 and obtained charitable status in July 2018.

 04/11/2020 - 6 Admissions by the Minister of the Environment in the Technoparc injunction.
 Available HERE.